VikrantTufani1999/VikrantTufani1999/README.md

 ## 🧐About

 I am a CS undergrad pursuing my Bachelor's degree from University of Petroleum & Energy Studies.
 I like to code and I develop 2D and 3D games with Unity.
-I also have a good hand in graphic design.
+I also have a good hand in graphic design too.

 ## ⚡Skills